devsnb/node-todo-app/README.md

 This project is entirely made with Express.js.
+I expect nodejs is already installed on your system.

 Before executing any command first install all the dependencies of the project by.